Multidirectional instability is characterized by recurrent atraumatic instability of the glenohumeral joint due to a lax joint capsule.

 Multidirectional instability is due to congenital laxity of the joint capsule.
 It is atraumatic and commonly bilateral.
 Poor coordination of the rotator cuff muscles contributes to the worsening of laxity.
-In some cases it may have psychiatric cause with subjective symptoms witch is not relieved by surgery.
-There is a positive family history in minority of cases with genetic abnormal collagen production or cross-linking; e.g. Marfan or Ehlers Danlos syndrome.
+In some cases it may have psychiatric cause with subjective symptoms which is not relieved by surgery.
+There is a positive family history in a minority of cases with genetic abnormal collagen production or cross-linking; e.g. Marfan or Ehlers Danlos syndrome.

 Usually, there is no abnormality of the labrum, ligaments or tendons, or evidence of previous shoulder dislocation is present.
 However, gradually the longterm sublaxation results in labral injury and rotator cuff impingement.

 Treatment is mainly rehabilitation; if surgery required then tightening of the inferior capsule and rotator interval may prove helpful.

 - 1. von Eisenhart-Rothe R, Mayr HO, Hinterwimmer S et-al. Simultaneous 3D assessment of glenohumeral shape, humeral head centering, and scapular positioning in atraumatic shoulder instability: a magnetic resonance-based in vivo analysis.
 Am J Sports Med.
 2010;38 (2): 375-82. doi:10.1177/0363546509347105 - Pubmed citation

 - 2. Inui H, Sugamoto K, Miyamoto T et-al. Three-dimensional relationship of the glenohumeral joint in the elevated position in shoulders with multidirectional instability.
 J Shoulder Elbow Surg.
 2003;11 (5): 510-5.
 Pubmed citation